git-annex private data exfiltration to compromised remote

 git-annex

 repository.
-The attacker also has control of the server
+The attacker also has control of the

-server contains a file that the attacker already knows the content
+web server contains a file that the attacker already knows the content

 of, assuming they can guess the URL to it.